Health and Safety Inspections

 - More serious violations will be documented with the Office of Student Rights and Community Standards and will go through the student conduct process.
 These violations commonly pose a serious fire safety hazard or involve illegal items.
 If you are unsure what items are or are not allowed in the residence halls, please view our Permitted and Prohibited List.

 Some of the more common violations we encounter are listed below, as well as on the linked Health and Safety Inspection Form.
 Please note these are not the only potential violations, just the most common.

-- Fire safety equipment obstructed or damaged (including anything hanging from or touching pipes)
+- Fire safety equipment obstructed or damaged (including covered smoke detectors and anything hanging from or touching pipes)

-- Candles which have not been registered through DCL for religious observance
+- Candles which have not been registered through Community Living for religious observance

-- Evidence of alcohol, including empty containers (dry areas); excessive alcohol, including handles/any bottle over 750 mL (all areas)
+- Evidence of alcohol, including empty containers (in shared spaces with residents under 21); excessive alcohol, including handles/any bottle over 750 mL (all areas)

-- Evidence of smoking/other drugs or drug paraphernalia (this does not include vaporizers that are used for tobacco)
+- Evidence of smoking, drugs or drug paraphernalia

 - Water heaters/kettles in residential areas (only permitted to be plugged in or used in kitchen areas and suite common rooms)